Wilmer Flores Player Props: Giants vs. Red Sox

-Wilmer Flores -- with a slugging percentage of .939 in his past 10 games, including five home runs -- will be in action for the San Francisco Giants against the Boston Red Sox, with James Paxton on the hill, on July 29 at 7:15 PM ET.
+Wilmer Flores and his .436 on-base percentage over his past 10 games (79 points higher than his season-long percentage), will be in action for the San Francisco Giants versus the Boston Red Sox and Brennan Bernardino on July 30 at 4:05 PM ET.

+He racked up three hits (going 3-for-5 with a double and an RBI) in his last appearance against the Red Sox.

 Wilmer Flores Game Info & Props vs. the Red Sox